-Linear lichen – also known as acquired linear inflammatory skin rash, Blashko’s versicolor or linear lichenoid dermatosis with a fairly characteristic clinical picture.
+Linear Lichen – also known as acquired linear inflammatory skin rash, Blashko’s versicolor or linear lichenoid dermatosis with a fairly characteristic clinical picture.
 This is a benign, inflammatory skin disease that usually does not require treatment as it goes away on its own.

 Linear lichen is a rare disease that most often occurs in children aged 5 to 15 years, although it can occur at any other age.
 The average age of onset of pathology is about 3 years.